 The 'Auto Label Tapes' radio button allows users to specify whether they want to use the facility of automatic labeling of tapes.
 The default value is set to No, meaning ZMC expects you to use the Backup Media page to pre-label the tapes you intended to use for backup.
 Used tapes cannot be labeled automatically.
-If a tape has any pre-existing data on it, Amanda will not write to that tape.
+Amanda will label the tape automatically based on the policy that is specified in the drop-down box.
+The list of policies are shown below